pchapin/augusta/README.md

 ### Augusta

 The Augusta project includes two additional modules named Tiger and Dragon.
-There is also a Scripts module that contains the source code for the Groovy scripts we use.

 The Tiger module is an implementation of the Tiger programming language as described in the book "Modern Compiler Implementation in ML" by Andrew W. Appel.
 This module is not directly related